thewhitecircle/ctf_writeups/cyber_apocalypse_2025/crypto/Kewiri.md

 ## Kewiri
 > Not Solved by Starry-Lord

 This challenge was a bunch of questions around computing elliptic curve.
-There is already a very good writeup from the creator himself about what goes on in questions 1 to 6 but I’m writing this for question 6, because that’s where I had the most pain in the whole competition. https://github.com/hackthebox/cyber-apocalypse-2025/blob/main/crypto/Kewiri/README.md
+There is already a very good write-up from the creator himself about what goes on in questions 1 to 6, but I’m writing this for question 6, because that’s where I had the most pain in the whole competition. https://github.com/hackthebox/cyber-apocalypse-2025/blob/main/crypto/Kewiri/README.md

-For debugging purposes I used a listener script but you don’t need it at all.
+For debugging purposes I used a listener script, but you don’t need it at all.
 I just needed to make sure my script was sending an answer in time or if the server was replying with “Too slow …”:

 Listener Script: